 The presence and severity of lung disease is often determined by measuring lung function.
-First systematically studied by Hutchinson in 1846 using the spirometer and referred to as vital capacity, the modified forced maneuver of vital capacity (forced vital capacity [FVC]) relates well to future risk of death.
-From spirometry, the ratio of forced expiratory volume in 1 second (FEV1) to FVC (FEV1/FVC) is used to confirm the presence of airway obstruction, which can be caused by diseases such as asthma or chronic obstructive pulmonary disease (COPD).
+First systematically studied by Hutchinson in 1846 using the spirometer and referred to as vital capacity 1, the modified forced manoeuvre of vital capacity (forced vital capacity [FVC]) relates well to future risk of death ^{2,3}.
+From spirometry, the ratio of forced expiratory volume in 1 second (FEV1) to FVC (FEV1/FVC) is used to confirm the presence of airway obstruction 4, which can be caused by diseases such as asthma or chronic obstructive pulmonary disease (COPD) 5.

-Lung function measurements (e.g., FEV1 and FVC obtained from spirometry) are not typically performed in younger individuals suspected to be at risk for obstruction, but several studies have shown that these measures may be predictive of health outcomes later in life.3,6-9 In a study of 3 separate patient cohorts, Agusti et al reported patients aged 25-40 years with a FEV1 percentage predicted (FEV1%pred) <80% had higher prevalence of respiratory, cardiovascular, and metabolomic abnormalities in early adulthood, higher and earlier incidence of comorbidities during followups, and greater all-cause mortality risk compared with patients with an FEV1%pred >80% at 25-40 years of age.
-Importantly, the relationship between low FEV1%pred and all-cause mortality risk was independent of, but additive to, cumulative smoking exposure in the Framingham Offspring Cohort.
-6 However, patientrelated measures of health-related quality of life (HRQoL) were not reported in that study.
-In 2022, Labaki et al analyzed the association between cause of death and the degree of lung function impairment in smokers aged approximately 60 years (±9 years) enrolled in the COPD Genetic Epidemiology (COPDGene®) study.
-Over a 17year median observation period, certain comorbidities, particularly cardiovascular diseases and lung cancer, were reported to be more frequent in smokers with mild spirometry abnormalities than in smokers with normal spirometry.
-10 However, information regarding the individual's perception of their health status is limited.
-Additionally, longitudinal incidence of new comorbidities has not been reported, and there is a lack of longitudinal studies examining relationships between lung function and tobacco smoking at younger ages on long-term health outcomes in those at-risk for COPD.
+Lung function measurements (e.g., FEV1 and FVC obtained from spirometry) are not typically performed in younger individuals suspected to be at risk for obstruction, but several studies have shown that these measures may be predictive of health outcomes later in life ^{3,6}-9.
+In a study of three separate patient cohorts, Agusti et al. reported patients aged 25-40 years with a FEV1 percent predicted normal (FEV1%p) <80% had higher prevalence of respiratory, cardiovascular, and metabolomic abnormalities in early adulthood; higher and earlier incidence of comorbidities during follow-ups; and greater all-cause mortality risk compared with patients with an FEV1%p>80% at 25-40 years of age 6.
+Importantly, the relationship between low FEV1%p and all-cause mortality risk was independent of, but additive to, cumulative smoking exposure in the Framingham Offspring Cohort 6.
+However, patientrelated measures of health-related quality of life (HRQoL) were not reported in that study.
+In 2022, Labaki et al. analysed the association between cause of death and the degree of lung function impairment in smokers aged approximately 60 years (\pm 9 years) enrolled in COPDGene 10.
+Over a 17-year median observation period, certain comorbidities, particularly cardiovascular diseases and lung cancer, were reported to be more frequent in smokers with mild spirometry abnormalities than in smokers with normal spirometry 10.
+However, information regarding the individual's perception of their health status is limited.